madelinehakala/mouse-heart-scRNA-seq-analysis/README.md

 ```
 python3 wrapper.py -o [OUTPUT DIRECTORY] -l [LOG FILE NAME]
 ```
+## Data Format
+For Seurat (and the rest of our code) to work, data must be in a very specific format.

+dataZone1 -> barcodes.tsv.gz features.tsv.gz matrix.mtx.gz

+dataZone2 -> barcodes.tsv.gz features.tsv.gz matrix.mtx.gz

 ## Required Dependencies
 - os (used to pass command line arguments to the terminal from python script)
 - gzip (used to unzip a specified zip file taken as input)